Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 In case you stuck anywhere in above steps, most probably you can find solution on [same page](https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html).
-And it  is ok to get stuck when you do this first time, as it needs some libraries etc.
+And it is ok to get stuck when you setup this first time, as it needs some libraries etc.

 **2 Problems I faced are:**

-    1. First time when I executed configure command, it failed due to some external libraries missing.
+    1. Failure in configure command, it failed due to some external libraries missing.

-    2. Got failure while running tests.
+    2. Failure while running tests.

 **For problem 1**, got message on console saying install set of libraries and it worked after installing those.